 Governor Phil Murphy, as he says, “grew up in a family that was middle class on a good day,” the youngest of four children with only one parent who graduated high school.
 His upbringing – where religion, a strong work ethic, education, and civic awareness were pillars of family life – shaped his values, his priorities, and the leader he is.

 Prior to taking office, Governor Murphy had long been deeply engaged in civic life and philanthropic pursuits.
 He has led and supported charities to lift up troubled teens and domestic abuse survivors.
 Nationally, he served proudly as New Jersey’s sole representative on the board of the NAACP, the world’s oldest civil rights organization, and as Finance Chair of the Democratic National Committee.
 The Governor has also led national and state task forces, respectively, on education and public employee pensions and benefits.
 In 2009, he answered President Obama’s call to service and, following his confirmation by the United States Senate, became the U.S. Ambassador to the Federal Republic of Germany, where he served until 2013.

-The Governor is the current Vice Chairman of the National Governors Association.
+The Governor is the current Chair of the National Governors Association.

 Governor Murphy and First Lady Tammy Murphy live in Monmouth County and are the parents of Josh, Emma, Charlie, and Sam.
 A proud public-school product, Governor Murphy holds degrees from Harvard University and the Wharton School of Business at the University of Pennsylvania.